BCurrell/dotfiles/README.md

 Sourced by most shells during login, including Bash if `.bash_profile` doesn't exist.
 A good home for configuring multiple shell types from 1 location.
 This also gets loaded by some display managers when running a desktop environment, however there is no standard for this so it is not guaranteed.

 Add anything here that needs loading once and early.
-Since non-interactive shells don't load interface shell configs, add anything you may need in a non-interactive shell, like running a script.
+Since non-interactive shells don't load interactive shell configs (like `.bashrc`), add anything you may need in a non-interactive shell, like running a script.
 Some examples:

 - Default shell settings
 - `PATH` variable